KF Shkupi: Supporters

 On 13 February 2011, a large gathering of Vardar supporters, Komiti Skopje, congregated at the Skopje Fortress to protect a construction site on the grounds of the fortress.
+A brawl with ethnic Albanians, a lot being a part of the Shkupi supporters “Shvercerat”, ensued and the construction was called off.

-The Shvercerat are known for taking rival team supporter's banner.
+The Shvercerat are known for taking rival team supporters' banners.
 They have succeeded in taking the Kratovo banner of Sileks, the Vojvodi banner of Teteks, Komiti Zapad banner of Vardar, Vinari banner of Vardar Negotino, Prilep banner of Pobeda, Green Front and BFC Hooligans banners of Pelister.